DanielOBenson/inav/docs/VTOL.md

    - Conduct a bench test and see the orientation of the model changes in inav-configurator setup tab

 # STEP3: Mode Tab Settings:
-### We recommend using an 3-pos switch on you radio to activate these modes, So pilot can jump in or bell out at any moment.
+### We recommend using an 3-pos switch on you radio to activate these modes, So pilot can jump in or bail out at any moment.
 ### Here is a example, in the bottom of inav-configurator Modes tab:
 ![Alt text](Screenshots/mixer_profile.png)
 |  1000~1300 |  1300~1700  | 1700~2000 |